 Visitors enter through a traditional vestibule into a double-square entrance hall with side projection for the stairwell.
-Once divided into three, this long room and the views beyond contrast with the house's small exterior appearance, emphasizing the massive size of this dwelling
+Once divided into three rooms, this long hall and the views beyond contrast with the house's small exterior appearance, emphasizing the massive size of the dwelling.
 The entrance hall boasts original converted gasoliers and sconces, fireplace tiles, and an overmantel once removed.
-The free standing staircase was completely hidden by the apartment conversion.
-The balustrade lost when replaced by a dividing wall awaits replacement.